BMW 8 Series (E31): M8

 The project was eventually scrapped because BMW decided that there was no market for a high performance variant of the 8 Series primarily because of the on-going economic recession of the 1990s.
 The only prototype ever produced (one that was reportedly not even safe for normal road usage) was locked away by BMW in the company's Giftschrank (poison storage).
 BMW and the M Division had strongly denied that the car was even a possibility since the initial stages of its development.
 A world exclusive feature in the February 2010 issue of BMW Car Magazine, however, revealed that the M8 prototype still exists in its entirety.
 The car was unveiled to journalists for the first time on July 2, 2010, at the BMW Museum in Munich.
 The only public showing of the car happened on August 17, 2012, during 'The Legends of the Autobahn' car show held in Carmel, California.
 The car was specially shipped from Germany for the appearance.

 Although the M8 was never produced, the 850CSi was also tuned by BMW's M division.
-Aside from sporting an M-tuned engine (as identified by the S prefix instead of the M prefix that a non-M tuned engine would bear), the car's VIN identifies the car as being built by BMW Motorsport (a WBS prefix) instead of BMW AG (WBA prefix).
+Aside from sporting an M-tuned engine (as identified by the S prefix (which a non-M tuned engine would bear) instead of the M prefix), the car's VIN identifies the car as being built by BMW Motorsport (a WBS prefix) instead of BMW AG (WBA prefix).
 Per BMW's own protocol, the 850CSi as marketed was essentially a de-tuned version of the putative M8.